-Kelly B. Smith is a postdoctoral research associate on the education standards research team at the Taubman Center for American Politics and Policy at Brown University.
+Kelly B. Smith is Assistant Professor of Political Science at Stetson University.
+She was formerly a postdoctoral research associate on the education standards research team at the Taubman Center for American Politics and Policy and remains affiliated with the research team and the Taubman Center.
 Her research focuses on American politics with a particular emphasis on the relationship among state legislative politics, bureaucratic politics, and democratic governance.
 She is currently examining the ways in which bureaucratic networks facilitate policy learning among bureaucrats and legislators during the diffusion of policy and its consequences for states as laboratories of democracy.
 Smith received her PhD and AM in political science from Brown University.

 Select Publications and Papers